 Cold Pressed/Expeller Pressed/Centrifuge Extracted

-The second feature to look for in a quality coconut oil is how it’s produced.
+The second feature to look for in quality coconut oil is how it’s produced.
 Cold-pressed means that the extraction comes from fresh meat squeezed at a low temperature.
-Centrifuge extraction takes liquids through a high-speed process, while expeller pressed coconut oil involves mechanical removal of those liquids.
-All methods mostly keep the beneficial nutrients of coconut oil, but cold-pressed and centrifuge keep the most nutrients.
+Centrifuge extraction takes liquids through a high-speed process, while expeller-pressed coconut oil involves the mechanical removal of those liquids.
+All methods mostly keep the beneficial nutrients of coconut oil, but cold-pressed and centrifuged keep the most nutrients.
 Centrifuge and expeller pressed also use small amounts of heat.

 Many consumers feel good about getting something that’s come from pesticide-free growing and harvesting practices.
 But if you want to buy organic coconut oil, the labeling can get a little sketchy, since the definitions of what it truly means are unclear.
 Essentially, most coconuts come from organic harvests, as evidenced by their having very little pesticide residue.
 There are also no documented genetically modified varieties of coconuts, so they are all also non-GMO.
 Read labels on the oils and research the brands if you need more information.